Automated Speed Enforcement Frequently Asked Questions

-The fine is $35.00 for a speeding violation 10 miles over the applicable speed limit, but less than 11 miles over such speed limit.
-The fine is $100.00 if the recorded speed limit is 11 or more miles over the applicable speed limit.
+The fine is $35 for travelling 6-10 MPH over the applicable speed limit within a Children’s Safety Zone.
+The fine is $100 if the recorded speed of the vehicle is 11 or more MPH over the applicable speed limit.

 How does the automated safety camera system work?

-The first image shows the vehicle driving in excess of the speed limit.
-The second image shows the distance and time the vehicle has traveled.
-The license plate is taken from a close-up of one of the images.
-In addition, a high-definition video clip of the event is provided as evidence.
+Two still images are produced.
+The first image is the vehicle driving in excess of the speed limit as it enters the safety zone.
+The second image includes the distance and time the vehicle has traveled.
+The license plate is recorded from a close-up of one of the images.
+In addition, a high-definition video clip of the event is provided.